 Who is Steven Brill?

 Steven Brill is a well-respected author who has helped to fuel the national healthcare discussion between his book “America’s Bitter Pill” and his brilliant TIME piece “Bitter Pill.”
 He is a smart-yet-fallible guy, who like others (including this author), searches for truth in the healthcare crisis.
 In this instance, he had to squeeze his take on healthcare into an edited TV segment.
 So while we may disagree with some of his claims, this section is not intended as a comment on his undoubted intelligence, character, or on the validity of the issues raised.

 Steven Brill: Good news: More people are gonna (sic) to get health care.
 Bad news: We have no way in the world that we’re gonna (sic) to be able to pay for it.

 ObamaCare Facts Opinion: This is a bold claim.
 The law is set-up to pay for itself.
 See the CBO report from April 2014.
 That being said, we do indeed have a healthcare crisis that is in part a health care cost crisis.
-So the law that passed does need provisions to control cost effectively, and likely further reform will be needed to address the complex web of wasteful spending that spans hospitals, drug manufactures, insurers, medical device manufactures, healthcare, public health insurance, and middlemen.
+So the law that passed does need provisions to control cost effectively, and likely further reform will be needed to address the complex web of wasteful spending that spans hospitals, drug manufacturers, insurers, medical device manufacturers, healthcare, public health insurance, and middlemen.

 Steven Brill: It doesn’t do anything on medical malpractice reform.
 It doesn’t do anything to control drug prices.
 It doesn’t do anything to control hospital profits.